Heniteg/Object-detection/README.md

 4. **Counting**:
    - Vehicles are counted as they enter and exit the masked region.
 The system keeps a tally of each vehicle type.

+5. **OpenCV**:
+   - OpenCV handles video input/output, processes frames, and manages the real-time display of results.

 ## Setup Instructions

 ### Prerequisites